How to Study Effectively for Exams: 12 Proven Techniques for Students

 Explaining a concept to someone else forces you to organize your thoughts clearly.
 If you cannot teach it simply, you may not understand it fully.
 Teaching strengthens comprehension and builds confidence.

-8. Take Effective Notes
+8. Keep good Notes

 Good notes summarize key ideas rather than copying entire textbooks.
 Use bullet points, headings, diagrams, or mind maps.
 Organized notes make revision faster and easier.
+For instance, a student who writes important points during a biology class can easily review and understand the topic later at home.

 9. Practice Past Questions